Unmissable Things to Do in Guanajuato, Mexico

 There are two ways to get up to the top of the hill, walking and by funicular.

-If you’re keen on getting your steps in for the day then I highly recommend walking up and taking the funicular down (that’s what we did).
+If you’re keen on getting your steps in for the day then I recommend walking up and taking the funicular down (that’s what we did).
 If you want to save your legs then you can take the funicular up and walk back down too.

 The easiest way to walk up is to start at the San Francisco Church/Don Quijote Museum and follow the path upwards towards the viewpoint.
 We found that the easiest way to navigate these narrow streets is to put on Google Maps directions as soon as you get to San Francisco church and it will guide you all the way up.
 It’s quite easy to take a wrong turn so be careful!

-The funicular is located right behind Teatro Juarez.
+For those not interested in the steep walk up, the funicular is located right behind Teatro Juarez.
 On arrival, you can buy a ticket- either a single or return.
 Tickets cost $30 pesos per person for a one-way ticket.

 If you are going up for sunset then take note that it can get pretty busy as the funiculars are quite small and they do take their time.
 Make sure to leave enough time to get to the top in case you do have to queue for a while.